wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    ### All Amazon services

+   PROTIP: The <a target="_blank" href="https://chrome.google.com/webstore/detail/aws-services/jdkmpaoglhnpimfciphnednpkfbnphkp">Chrome browser extension "AWS Services"</a> provides a list of services by name and category so you can click it to get to Console and documentation for each service.

 1. Click to view all <strong>Services</strong> at the upper-left black menu band.

 1. Scroll to the category "Security, Identify, and Compliance" list of ever-growing services: